-Composition is altered from the reference state depending on tree selection during harvest.
-In addition, without a regular 15 to 20 year harvest re-entry into these stands, they will slowly increase in more shade tolerant species and white oak will become less dominant..
-Without periodic disturbance, stem density and fire intolerant species, like hickory, increase in abundance.
+Composition and age are altered from the reference state depending on tree selection during harvest.
+In addition, without a regular 15 to 20 year harvest re-entry into these stands and use of prescribed fire, they will slowly increase in more shade tolerant species such as hickory, and white oak will become less dominant.

 - Plant productivity and health

 - Plant structure and composition

+- Wildfire hazard from biomass accumulation

 - Terrestrial habitat for wildlife and invertebrates

-Black oak-Hickory/Serviceberry-Sassafras/Woodland Brome
+Black Oak - Hickory/Sassafras/ Hairy Woodland Brome